Warbo/chriswarbo-net/unfinished/falsifying_myself.md

 ```

 Discarding works very well for some tests, e.g.
-`notUnnormalEqToItself`{.haskell} only hit a few timeouts, which could be
+`notUnnormalEqToItself`{.haskell} only hit a few timeouts, which caused a
-avoided by making a handful of extra calls.
-Other tests struggled, needing over
+handful of extra calls.
+Other tests struggled, making over 1000 extra calls;
-1000 extra calls to reach the 100 passes they required.
-Some also breached the
-limit of 100 discards in a row, and caused the overall test suite to fail.
+some were abandoned after reaching the limit of 100 discards in a row; and some
+of those gave up without a single success, causing the overall test suite to
+fail.

 ## Smarter generators ##

 One way to avoid excessive discards is to move logic into our data generators.
 This isn't a magic bullet, but it can be useful if acceptable values are
-reasonably common; if retrying a generator is faster than discarding a tests;
+reasonably common; if retrying a generator is faster than discarding a test;
 and for retrying *parts* of an input, rather than starting from scratch.

 For example, the following generator only produces `Normal`{.haskell} values, by